 See some of the biggest names in the business from the past, present and future at this legendary music festival in June.

-Back in 1970s the Isle of Wight Festival attracted huge crowds (including a record-breaking 600,000 in 1970) and is widely acknowledged as the largest music event of its time.
+Back in 1970s, the Isle of Wight Festival attracted huge crowds (including a record-breaking 600,000 in 1970) and is widely acknowledged as the largest music event of its time.
 Fast-forward 40 years and the reborn festival continues this tradition, attracting more than 50,000 revellers each year.

 Set over four days, the festival features two main stages, along with a whole host of other smaller stages showcasing a mixture of established and up-and-coming music acts.
 Global superstars that have graced the stages here include Bruce Springsteen, Kings of Leon, Foo Fighters and Paul McCartney.